 Try Scrambling

+If you are a good hiker and want to try something more challenging, try your hand at scrambling.
+Scrambling is a walk up steep terrain involving the use of one’s hands.
 Three points of contact with your body are needed to classify a hike as a scramble.
 I love scrambling as it’s more challenging than hiking, and it’s typically required to access some of the big peaks in the Rockies.

 It’s a very popular sport in Banff, but it should not be confused with hiking.
-Some scrambles are dangerous, and you should have proper experience with harder hikes and maybe even some beginner scrambling.
+Some scrambles are dangerous, and you should have proper experience with harder hikes and even some beginner scrambling.
 August is the best time to scramble as most of the snow has melted off the mountain peaks.
+Some of my favorite scrambles in the Canadian Rockies are Paget Peak, Jimmy Simpson, The Onion, EEOR, and Mist Mountain.

 Go for a Dip in a Glacier Fed Lake

-If you’re gonna go for a swim in one of the Canadian Rockies lakes, Banff in the summer is the time to do it.
-I particularly like August as it’s the warmest month, and getting in the water will take your breath away slightly less than it would other months.
+If you’re gonna go for a swim in one of the Canadian Rockies lakes, the summer is the time to do it.
+I particularly like August as it’s the warmest month, and getting in the water will take your breath away slightly less than it would in other months.
+But it’s still the Canadian Rockies, and submerging yourself in the water is still incredibly cold, with the water temperature around 5°C. I wouldn’t plan to spend too long in the water or go for a long swim.

 Have a BBQ at Cascade Ponds

-Cascade Ponds is a quiet area right off the Trans Canada that has plenty of picnic benches and bbq pits to enjoy on a nice summer day.
+Cascade Ponds is a quiet area right off the Trans Canada that has plenty of picnic benches and BBQ pits to enjoy on a nice summer day.
 It’s the perfect place to head to with friends and family with some burgers and beer and enjoy the surroundings with food and company.

 Mt Norquay Via Ferratta